 University of Rochester, New York, USA

-Professor Xi-Cheng Zhang is a leading figure in terahertz photonics and optics, serving as the Parker Givens Chair at the University of Rochester’s Institute of Optics.
+Prof. Xi-Cheng Zhang is a leading figure in terahertz photonics and optics, serving as the Parker Givens Chair at the University of Rochester’s Institute of Optics.
 Zhang conducted pioneering research in groundbreaking terahertz research during two decades at Rensselaer Polytechnic Institute, where he founded the Center for THz Research and pioneered ultrafast laser-based THz techniques.
 Zhang’s work advanced free-space terahertz optoelectronics and demonstrated novel uses for ultrafast “T-ray” pulses in imaging and spectroscopy.
 Since 2012 at Rochester, Professor Zhang’s group has continued to push the frontiers of terahertz science, developing advanced THz sources and detection techniques for spectroscopy and non-destructive imaging.
 Zhang has earned broad recognition as a Fellow of the AAAS, APS, IEEE, Optica, and SPIE, with major awards such as Optica’s William F. Meggers Award (2012) and the IRMMW-THz Kenneth J. Button Prize (2014) acknowledging pioneering contributions to terahertz science.

 Prof. Taiichi Otsuji